 When you’re extremely busy, your day tends to flow seamlessly from one urgent task or focus to another and back again.
-But sometimes seams are a good thing, like how they hold my pants together.
+But sometimes, seams are good, like how they hold our pants together.

 Okay, this one has been absolutely HUGE for me, and if you’ve never tried it, I highly recommend you give it a shot.
-The “how” is quite simple: sit somewhere comfortable, for a set amount of time, and think.
-20 minutes is a good place to start, less is fine too.
+The “how” is quite simple: sit somewhere comfortable for a set amount of time, and think.
+20 minutes is an excellent place to start; less is fine too.

 That’s it.
 Let your mind wander and see what happens.

-Mind you, this is not exactly meditation, per se (though that is on this list as well).
-Welcome your thoughts, explore them, see where they lead.
-Until you’ve tried this for yourself, it’s hard to understand the number and significance of solutions, new ideas, and beautiful thoughts that flow into your mind when you create the negative space for them.
+Mind you, this is not exactly meditation, per se (though that is a great technique we’ll talk about too).
+Welcome your thoughts, explore them, and see where they lead.
+Until you’ve tried this for yourself, it’s hard to understand how impactful it can be.
+It’s often amazing the number and significance of solutions, new ideas, and beautiful thoughts that flow into your mind when you create negative space for them.